Electric Pandas: Biography

 Electric Pandas released their debut album, Point Blank, in September 1985, which peaked at No. 22 on the Australian charts in November.
 "Italian Boys" was issued as the third single and peaked at No. 90.
-The line-up continued to change with Brad Holmes replacing Campbell, Neil McDonald replacing Chaloupka on bass guitar and the addition of Charlie Chan on keyboards expanding Electric Pandas to a quintet.
+The line-up continued to change with Brad Holmes replacing Campbell, Marshall McAdam replacing Chaloupka on bass guitar and the addition of Charlie Chan on keyboards expanding Electric Pandas to a quintet.

 The new line-up filmed videos, guest-hosted an episode of Countdown, and toured Australia.
 However, they did not release any new material although they recorded an ad for Coca-Cola in 1985.
-The jingle – concurrent with the "Coke is It!" campaign – was an English-language, rock-music remake of the Brazilian song "Águas de Março," and was used for TV spots and on RCA/Columbia Pictures/Hoyts videos such as Ghostbusters.
+The jingle – concurrent with the "Coke is It!" campaign – was an English-language, rock-music remake of the Brazilian song "Águas de março", and was used for TV spots and on RCA/Columbia Pictures/Hoyts videos such as Ghostbusters.

 Electric Pandas disbanded in April 1987.
 Buckfield and Wachholz, formed indie band F.O.O.D with former Dee Minor and the Dischords bass player Spole.
 F.O.O.D released a self-titled EP on Shock Records and then Buckfield and song writing partner Wachholz formed another band, Happy House.
 They recorded another Fisher-produced EP, Passion, with the single "Whatuwannadothatfor" released which gained support from 2JJJ but did not achieve mainstream chart success.
 Buckfield and Wachholz continued their song writing partnership along with touring Happy House both around Australia and across the UK, Europe and North America.

 Buckfield became a current affairs researcher with Australia's Nine Network, then a television reporter, eventually working on ABC-TV's Four Corners.
 She played in another band called MisChalin, and then in a Sydney band, Bully Girls, with Wachholz joining on guitar for live performances.

 Wachholz went on to found Lets Go Surfing – Bondi Surf School and plays in reformed Dee Minor & The Dischords.

 Electric Pandas' keyboard player Charlie Chan signed as an artist with Sony Classical.